- Iván Cazarin – Policy Coordinator

 - Ericka Taylor – Acting Chief of Staff & Director of Popular Education, Take on Wall Street

 - Ricardo Valadez – Private Equity Campaigns Manager

-- Oscar Valdés Viera – Research Analyst
+- Oscar Valdés Viera – Research Manager

-Darrell Diggins – Operations Manager
+Darrell Diggins – Senior Human Resources Manager

-Darrell Diggins is the Operations Manager at AFR/AFREF.
+Darrell Diggins is the Senior Human Resources Manager at AFR/AFREF.
 Darrell manages office operations, and provides grant and development assistance and HR support.
 Prior to joining the organization, Darrell was a conventions sales & catering manager for a major hotel franchise.
 Before that he worked as a personal chef, a baker, and managed operations for a community theater company, as well as an art & history museum.
 Darrell enjoys cooking, dining, tennis, theatre, reading and traveling to no end.

 Lisa Donner – Executive Director

 Lisa Donner is the Executive Director of AFR/AFREF.
 Prior to joining the organization, Lisa was the Executive Director of the Half in Ten Campaign, and the co-director of the Center for Working Families.
 In these positions she developed and promoted policies on fair taxes, work and family, anti-poverty measures, and green jobs.
 Lisa began her career in advocacy as a union and community organizer and campaign strategists at ACORN, and as the Director of the Financial Justice Center, where she fought against big banks and predatory lending.
 Lisa previously served as AFR/AFREF’s Deputy Director before becoming Executive Director.